NareSakhoyan/advertsUsersWebPage/README.md

-Besides database changes i tried to make a ssr application, but it doesn't work yet.
+Besides database changes I tried to make a ssr application, but it doesn't work yet.